Updated April 9, 2019

 What we’re doing

-As the largest certification program in the world for sustainable cocoa, UTZ works with more than 750,000 cocoa farmers in 21 producing countries (2017).
+As the largest certification program in the world for sustainable cocoa, the UTZ programs works with more than 750,000 cocoa farmers in 21 producing countries (2017).
 We train trainers who train farmers on better farming practices and help drive investment in more sustainable cocoa production.

 There is a long way to go before sustainability becomes the norm in the cocoa industry, but the sector is going in the right direction, and progress is being made.